smijar/nats-jetstream-durable-execution-engine/architecture.md

 3.  **Termination Mechanism:** Instead of a `Nak`, the processor **successfully acknowledges (Ack)** the message.
 This tells NATS JetStream that it is done with the message.

 4.  **Permanent Stop:** Because the command message is removed from the stream, the processor will **never receive it again**.
 The workflow is permanently stopped.

+## Detailed NATS JetStream Integration: The Log-Based Engine

+The entire durable execution engine is built upon a log-based architecture, where NATS JetStream provides the durable, replayable log.
+This approach treats every action as an immutable event that is recorded first, ensuring the system can recover its state perfectly after any failure.

+Here’s a breakdown of how the key components in NATS JetStream are used.

+### 1. The Command Log (JetStream Stream)

+The primary log is a NATS JetStream stream named `COMMANDS`.
+It serves as the durable, ordered queue for all workflow invocation requests.

+*   **Purpose:** To ensure that every request to start or resume a workflow is captured durably and will not be lost.
+*   **Configuration:** The stream is configured in `pkg/jetstream/client.go` to be a work queue that retains messages until they are explicitly acknowledged by a consumer.

+    ```go
+    // From: pkg/jetstream/client.go

+    // StreamConfig defines the configuration for the command stream
+    var StreamConfig = &nats.StreamConfig{
+    	Name:      "COMMANDS",
+    	Subjects:  []string{"COMMANDS.*"},
+    	Retention: nats.WorkQueuePolicy, // Message is removed once acknowledged
+    	Storage:   nats.FileStorage,
+    }
+    ```

+*   **Publishing Commands:** When a client invokes a workflow, it serializes a `durable.Command` protobuf message and publishes it to a subject that the stream is listening on (e.g., `COMMANDS.default`).

+    ```go
+    // From: pkg/jetstream/client.go

+    // PublishCommand publishes a command to the durable stream
+    func (c *Client) PublishCommand(ctx context.Context, partitionKey string, data []byte) error {
+    	subject := fmt.Sprintf("COMMANDS.%s", partitionKey)
+    	_, err := c.js.Publish(ctx, subject, data)
+    	return err
+    }
+    ```

+### 2. The State Store (JetStream KV Bucket)

+The state of every single workflow execution is stored in a NATS JetStream Key-Value (KV) bucket named `EXECUTION_STATE`.

+*   **Purpose:** To persist the `ExecutionState` protobuf message for each workflow.
+This message contains the workflow's status, its full journal of completed steps, and any workflow-scoped state (`ctx.Get`/`Set`).
+*   **Configuration:** The KV bucket is also defined in `pkg/jetstream/client.go`.
+The key is the unique `invocation_id` of the workflow.

+    ```go
+    // From: pkg/jetstream/client.go

+    // StateKVConfig defines the configuration for the execution state KV bucket
+    var StateKVConfig = &nats.KeyValueConfig{
+    	Bucket:  "EXECUTION_STATE",
+    	Storage: nats.FileStorage,
+    }
+    ```

+*   **Saving and Loading State:** The processor interacts with this KV bucket before and after executing workflow logic.

+    ```go
+    // From: pkg/execution/processor.go

+    // loadState loads execution state from KV bucket
+    func (p *Processor) loadState(ctx context.Context, invocationID string) (*durable.ExecutionState, error) {
+    	entry, err := p.kv.Get(ctx, invocationID)
+    	if err != nil {
+    		// ... handle not found ...
+    	}
+    	var state durable.ExecutionState
+    	proto.Unmarshal(entry.Value(), &state)
+    	return &state, nil
+    }

+    // saveState saves execution state to KV bucket atomically
+    func (p *Processor) saveState(ctx context.Context, state *durable.ExecutionState) error {
+    	data, err := proto.Marshal(state)
+    	// ... handle error ...
+    	_, err = p.kv.Put(ctx, state.InvocationId, data)
+    	return err
+    }
+    ```

+### 3. The Processor's Consumption and Ack/Nak Logic

+This is the most critical part of the engine, where the command log and state store come together.
+The processor consumes messages from the `COMMANDS` stream and uses the `EXECUTION_STATE` KV to decide what to do.

+*   **Purpose:** To read a command, execute the corresponding workflow logic, and then explicitly acknowledge (`Ack`) or negatively acknowledge (`Nak`) the message to control its lifecycle in the stream.
+*   **Implementation:** The core logic resides in the `processMessage` function in `pkg/execution/processor.go`.

+    ```go
+    // From: pkg/execution/processor.go

+    // processMessage processes a single command message
+    func (p *Processor) processMessage(ctx context.Context, msg natsjs.Msg) error {
+    	// ... unmarshal command ...

+    	// Load the workflow's current state from the KV store
+    	state, err := p.loadState(ctx, cmd.InvocationId)
+    	// ... handle error ...

+    	// Check the status from the state store
+    	if state != nil {
+    		switch state.Status {
+    		case "completed", "cancelled":
+    			// If already done, just Ack the message to remove it from the stream
+    			log.Printf("Execution already completed/cancelled: %s", cmd.InvocationId)
+    			return nil // This will lead to an Ack
+    		case "paused":
+    			// If paused, Nak the message to have it redelivered later
+    			log.Printf("Execution paused: %s (will retry later)", cmd.InvocationId)
+    			return fmt.Errorf("execution paused: %s", cmd.InvocationId) // This will lead to a Nak
+    		}
+    	}

+    	// ... create durable context and replay journal ...

+    	// Execute the actual workflow handler
+    	if err := handler(durableContext); err != nil {
+    		// If the handler fails (e.g., waiting for an awakeable or a real error)
+    		// Nak the message so it gets retried.
+    		log.Printf("Handler execution failed: %v", err)
+    		state.Status = "failed"
+    		p.saveState(ctx, state) // Save the "failed" status
+    		return fmt.Errorf("handler execution failed: %w", err)
+    	}

+    	// If everything was successful:
+    	state.Status = "completed"
+    	if err := p.saveState(ctx, state); err != nil {
+    		// If we can't save the final state, Nak to retry the whole step
+    		return fmt.Errorf("failed to save final state: %w", err)
+    	}

+    	log.Printf("Execution completed successfully: %s", cmd.InvocationId)
+    	// A nil return here signals the message can be Ack'd and removed.
+    	return nil
+    }
+    ```

+This `Ack`/`Nak` logic is the engine that drives everything:
+*   A successful run results in an `Ack`, completing the workflow.
+*   A temporary failure or a "paused" state results in a `Nak`, ensuring the workflow will be retried.
+*   A permanent cancellation results in an `Ack`, ensuring the workflow is never run again.